zalora/microgram/README.md

 Zalora Platform uses Nix for expressing deployment topologies and packaging software using the [Nix package manager](http://nixos.org/nix/).

-Other platform-related projects are:

-* [Defnix](https://github.com/zalora/defnix) - aims to replace some core NixOS components that were not designed for our use cases and provides a novel interface to supersede NixOS modules.
-It uses a lot of metaprogramming and [nix-exec](https://github.com/shlevy/nix-exec) for running effectful nix builds.
-* [Upcast](https://github.com/zalora/upcast) - provides AWS infrastructure provisioning (insipired by NixOps but decoupling infrastructure from software) and tooling that extends nix-build.

 ### Packaging software

 * [to-nix/ruby](to-nix/ruby) - Ruby packaging documentation and tools